reactsuperwizard/colt-pay-woocommerce-addon/Readme.txt

 = How do I get started? =

 1. Go to https://coltpay.com.
-Click on ‘Accept Bitcoin’ button on top.
+Click on â€˜Accept Bitcoinâ€™ button on top.
 2. Signup by adding a valid email address

 == Screenshots ==